guardian/css/README.md

 A smaller (in API and bundlesize) version of Emotion.
 Note, we do (in gratitude) reuse both @emotion/sheet and @emotion/hash though.

-Specifically, the interface exposed is limited to:

--   `css` - the 'old-school' version of this which returns a string classname and does not require JSX integration
--   `globalCss` - like `css` but injects styles globally.
-This is invariably necessary even if it goes against scoped CSS.
--   `cssRule` - like `css` but without side-effects.
-It simply returns the rule that would normally be added to the DOM.
-Useful for testing purposes.
+## Getting started

+@guardian/css only supports defining CSS via tagged template literals.
+First, configure a Cache.
+There are two types:

+-   `StaticCache` - outputs styles as a string (for server-side or static client-side use)
+-   `DynamicCache` - injects styles into the document (for client-side use)

+Instantiate what you need, and then pass it to `cssGen`:

+    $ const cache = new StaticCache();
+    $ const css = cssGen(cache);

+You can then use `css` similar to @emotion.
+For example:

+    $ // interpolation
+    $ const someStyles = css`color: ${brand.blue}`;

+    $ // nesting of pseudo-elements, pseudo-classes, and media-queries
+    $ const nestedStyles = css`
+    $ ::after { ... }
+    $ `;

 Note, `css` here is not as fully featured as Emotion's.
 In particular, it does not support:

--   `&` - this is used to add a parent selector.
-This is not included here because it is considered an anti-pattern and you can achieve this in other ways.
+-   `&` - in Emotion this is used to add a parent selector but is not included here because it is considered an anti-pattern and can be achieved in other ways.